airtribe-projects/task-manager-api-dhr231/README.md

 Success response: 200 OK with that task object
 Error response: 404 Not Found if id doesn’t exist

-PATCH /tasks/:id
-Used for partial updates.
-Fields optional.
-Body example:
-{
-"completed": true,
-}
-Responses:
-200 OK with updated task
-400 Bad Request for validation errors
-404 Not Found if task not found

 PUT /tasks/:id
 Used for full replace.
 All fields required.
 Body: